Skip to content

 You know you’re in this philosophy by listening to the language.
 Do teachers use the words “liberation” and “freedom”?
 Ask, “from what”?

-To Patanjali, a yogi in the ascetic model of yoga, liberation, or Samadhi, meant freedom from the material world.
+To Patanjali, a yogi in the ascetic model of yoga, liberation, or moksha, meant freedom from the material world.
 What is the material world?
 The world.
 Is that what you’re looking for, freedom from the world?
 We hope not.

 All of the limb talk also comes from Patanjali and his (probably his and not hers) 8-limbed path.
 But that’s only one facet of yoga philosophy.
 There’s more.
 A lot more.